Vicken-Ghoubiguian/openWeather/README.md

 Other functions can be added along the way to upgrade this NPM module to new features.

+This NPM module is initially made to be used in computer programming and maker courses for the elements defined in the following list:

+* introduction to the use and programming of APIs,

+* introduction to the use of JSON format,

+* initiation to the development of NodeJS modules,

+* handling of NodeJS technology and initiation to development in this technology,

+* algorithmic initialization and their coding,

+* learning good programming practices,

+* initiation to web requests and communication protocols.

 <a name="how_to_use_it"></a>
 ## How to use it ?